Things you need to know about getting married in bali

 Q – Why choose us?

 A – We are based in Bali and you will be dealing with Tristan who is from Australia so you do not need to worry about a language barrier when trying to organize your wedding.
-All emails are answered personal and there is always support and advice offered through our Facebook page for any and all questions you may have.
+All emails are answered personal by our team and there is always support and advice offered through our Facebook page for any and all questions you may have.

 Q – Is it expensive to get married in Bali?